ND-500: Hardware implementations

+In its first incarnation, the ND-500 was built using TTL integrated circuits, just as the Nord-50 had been.
+The floating-point processor featured in the ND-500 reportedly consisted of 579 integrated circuits and used a combinatorial approach to support the execution of 64-bit multiplication operations in 480 nanoseconds.
+Norsk Data claimed a Whetstone benchmark rating of 1.4 to 1.8 million single-precision Whetstone instructions per second for the ND-500.

 The ND-500 architecture lived through four distinct implementations.
 Each implementation was sold under a variety of different model numbers.

 ND also sold multiprocessor configurations, naming them ND-580/n and an ND-590n, where n represented the number of CPUs in a given configuration, 2, 3, or 4.

 ND-500/1

 Sold as the ND-500, ND-520, ND-540, and ND-560.

 ND-500/2

 Sold as the ND-570, ND-570/CX, and ND-570/ACX.

+The ND-500/CX series upgraded the ND-500 range during 1984, introducing the ND-530/CX, ND-550/CX, ND-560/CX and ND-570/CX in a range of different product variants, including the compact model III for the lower-end products.
+Advertised performance figures were given as 0.6, 1.3, 2.1 and 3.3 million Whetstone instructions per second for the respective products.
+Pricing for the models was given as ranging from $215,000 for the ND-530/CX to $485,000 for the ND-570/CX, these prices also including 24 terminals and a printer.
+A basic ND-570/CXA configuration cost around $300,000 when announced in late 1983.

 ND-505

-A 28-bit version of the ND-500 machine.
-Pins were snipped on the backplane, removing its status as a superminicomputer, allowing it to legally pass through the CoCom embargo.
+The ND-505 was a version of the ND-500 machine with 29 bit addressing space.
+Pins were essentially snipped on the backplane, removing its status as a superminicomputer, allowing it to legally pass the CoCom embargo in force at the time and be exported to the Eastern Bloc.